 When a property has a lot of food waste, faecal material, soiled clothing or furniture, or is infested with rodents (rats or mice) or insects it may be termed ‘filthy and verminous’ under public health legislation.

 Properties like this may cause a smell that affects neighbours and there may be concerns about the health of the occupier.
 Some of these properties have a lot of stored belongings in them, this is sometimes called hoarding.

 About hoarding disorder

-Sometimes, but not always, residents of properties that can be classified as filthy and verminous may have a problem with acquiring an excessive number of items which they store in their property.
-This, on its own, will not necessarily produce a risk to health.
-However, hoarding can make access difficult and may present a fire risk.
+Sometimes residents of properties that can be classified as filthy and verminous may have a problem with collecting an excessive number of items which they store in their property.
+This, on its own, will not necessarily produce a risk to health but hoarding can make it hard to access and may present a fire risk.

 If you are concerned that your friend or relative may have a significant problem with hoarding their General Practitioner (GP) should be approached.
 Further advice can be found on the NHS website.

 What to do if you feel a property is in a filthy condition

-If you are unable to speak to the person, or are being affected by the living conditions within the property, please contact the Environmental Protection Team and provide us with as much information as possible about the person concerned.
+If you are unable to speak to the person or are being affected by the living conditions within the property, please contact the Environmental Protection Team and provide us with as much information as possible about the person concerned.

-What the the Environmental Protection Team can do
+What the Environmental Protection Team can do

 Once access to the property has been made, and depending on what we find, we may ask the resident to arrange cleaning, removal of waste or pest control treatment, or we can serve a legal notice requiring the work to take place.